jwong92/python/models-templates.md

     context = {'latest_question_list': latest_question_list}
     return render(request, '[name_of_app]/index.html', context)
 ```
-...Note that if we use render, we no longer need to import loader and HttpResponse.
+    Note that if we use render, we no longer need to import loader and HttpResponse.
 Instead, you import render.
-...render() function takes the request object as first argument, a template name as it's second, and a dictionary (aka context) as an optional third.
+    render() function takes the request object as first argument, a template name as it's second, and a dictionary (aka context) as an optional third.
 It returns an HttpResponse object of the giventemplate rendered with the given context.

 ## Raising a 404 Error
 In the view, add the following